joaocdvr/joaocdvr/README.md

 ## Technologies I enjoy working with

-- HTML, CSS , JavaScript, Svelte, and React.
+- HTML, CSS , JavaScript, Svelte, Vue, and React.

 ## Looking for

-- An **internship/junior** position where I can collaborate with people from diverse backgrounds/expertise, broaden/improve my skills, and grow with a group of people that cares about what they are building;
 - Cool projects to **contribute** to, and **learn** from.

 ## Work outside GitHub

 - [**Website for Nadoki**](https://nadoki.com), a mixing and mastering studio located at Riverside Studios, in the heart of Berlin.
 This project was developed with **Svelte & Sapper**.
-The source code is available [**here**](https://gitlab.com/nadoki/nadoki-website-v2).
+The source code is available on this [**GitLab repository**](https://gitlab.com/nadoki/nadoki-website-v2).

 ## How to reach me